vdbrink/vdbrink.github.io/smarthomeserver/choose_smart_home_system.md

 ## Terminology

-here is a list of abbreviations and terms that frequently come up in discussions on this topic.
+Here is a list of abbreviations and terms that frequently come up in discussions on this topic.

 <div class="align-left">